-- 1) Law Crushed Stone Quarry provided an estimate of ±\$3,000,000 for the total initial capital investment required for the quarry expansion. - 2) Law Crushed Stone Quarry provided the employment numbers for their operations, as well as, the onsite businesses. - 3) Law Crushed Stone Quarry provided an estimate of personal income taxes payable in the amount of $\pm$ \$86,000 during the site preparation stage, and $\pm$ \$234,000 annually for the permanent jobs. - 4) Annual aggregate sales are estimated at ±\$6.6 million. - 5) Annual purchases by the quarry for operational items are estimated at ±\$2.5 million. - 6) Based on information provided by the client and their consultant team, is has been assumed the future expansion lands not licensed would have approximately ±21,000,000 MT of aggregate material on site.
-The existing annual limit for extraction is 800,000 tonnes but for the purpose of this financial impact analysis, we will use a typical annual volume of 550,000 tonnes.
-The expected life of the extension will be 38 years. - 7) The property tax calculations are based on a reassessed value of $\pm$ 7,900 per acre. - 8) Property tax calculations are in 2021 dollars and no allowances have been included for inflation or escalations. - 9) Aggregate License Fees are in 2022 dollars and no allowances have been included for inflation or escalations. - 10) The current active licensed quarry has no outstanding items with regards to the appropriate governing authorities. - 11) Estimated reclamation value and associated costs are excluded from this report. - 12) Market Valuation and Business Valuation assessments are excluded from this report.
+- 1) Law Crushed Stone Quarry provided an estimate of \pm \$3,000,000 for the total initial capital investment required for the quarry expansion. - 2) Law Crushed Stone Quarry provided the employment and wage numbers for their operations, as well as, the on-site businesses. - 3) Law Crushed Stone Quarry provided an estimate of personal income taxes payable in the amount of \pm 86,000 during the site preparation stage, and \pm 9234,000 annually for the permanent jobs. - 4) Annual aggregate sales are estimated at ±\$6.6 million. - 5) Annual purchases by the quarry for operational items are estimated at ±\$2.5 million. - 6) Based on information provided by the client and their consultant team, is has been assumed the future expansion lands not licensed would have approximately ±21,000,000 MT of aggregate material on site.
+The existing annual limit for extraction is 800,000 tonnes but for the purpose of this financial impact analysis, we will use a typical annual volume of 550,000 tonnes based on current extraction volumes at the site.
+The expected life of the extension will be 38 years. - 7) The property tax calculations are based on a reassessed value of \pm \$7,900 per acre. - 8) Property tax calculations are in 2021 dollars and no allowances have been included for inflation or escalations. - 9) Aggregate License Fees are in 2022 dollars and no allowances have been included for inflation or escalations. - 10) The current active licensed quarry has no outstanding items with regards to the appropriate governing authorities. - 11) Estimated reclamation value and associated costs are excluded from this report. - 12) Market Valuation and Business Valuation assessments are excluded from this report.